Skip to content

 How to buy ethical sugar: Look for Fairtrade and organic sugar brands

-The unethical policies and practices from sugar brands may be alarming, but don’t worry, there are solutions.
+The unethical policies and practices from sugar brands may be alarming, but there are steps consumers can take.
 Whilst the most important step is choosing an ethical sugar brand, there are also other things you can do to become more ethical in your sugar consumption.

 Additionally, opting for organic sugar is a good way to reduce the environmental impact of your purchase.
 Organic sugar uses less harmful agro chemicals in the production process, which reduces the risk of soil pollution and habitat destruction.

-To find organic sugar brands, look for companies that we awarded a top rating under the Organic criterion in our Ethical Sugar Ratings Table.
+To find organic sugar brands, look for companies that we awarded a top rating under the Organic criterion in our Ethical Sugar comparison table.
 There are several ethical sugar brands featured that offer both Fairtrade sugar and organic sugar, so you have a wide range of options for the next time you restock your cupboard.
+Your choice of sugar sits within a broader set of ethical food decisions.
+See our Ethical Chocolate comparison table and our Ethical Food & Drink comparison table for further guidance — sugar is a key ingredient in both sectors, and the ethical credentials of your sugar brand have implications beyond the bag on your kitchen shelf.
+For brands that have earned The GOOD Shopping Guide’s Ethical Accreditation across every food and drink sector, visit our Top 200 Ethical Businesses page.

-See our Ethical Sugar Ratings Table to compare brands
+See our Ethical Sugar comparison table to compare brands

 Our research team make in-depth analyses of the biggest and most popular brands of sugar.
 Find the brand of sugar you regularly use and click on its name to read a more detailed write-up on its ethics.